ghc-proposals/ghc-proposals/proposals/0000-unboxed-newtypes.rst

 every element in the array.
 But since ``Interval`` is now a type alias, we are no longer able to hide its internals.
 Users can easily circumvent the guarantee the API was originally supposed to provide.
-With ``UnboxedNewtypes``, we can get the best of both worlds.
+With ``UnliftedNewtypes``, we can get the best of both worlds.
 We can define ``Interval`` as::

     newtype Interval = Interval (# Int#, Int #)